ShiJunpenglab/A-pan-tissue-map-of-accessible-chromatins-unveils-subgenome-coordinated-regulomes-in-maize/README.md

-# A-pan-tissue-map-of-accessible-chromatins-unveils-subgenome-coordinated-regulomes-in-maize
+# Inter- and intraspecific constraint of accessible chromatins maps regulatory loci involved in maize speciation and domestication
-A pan-tissue map of accessible chromatins unveils subgenome-coordinated regulomes in maize
+Inter- and intraspecific constraint of accessible chromatins maps regulatory loci involved in maize speciation and domestication